Quantum-Accelerators/quacc/docs/src/install/jobflow/jobflow.md

 ## Introduction

 While we recommend using [Covalent](https://github.com/AgnostiqHQ/covalent) as the workflow manager with Quacc, it is not the only option for you to consider.
 If you would prefer to use [Jobflow](https://github.com/materialsproject/jobflow) to write your workflows and/or [FireWorks](https://github.com/materialsproject/fireworks) to manage them, follow the instructions below.
-For additional details, refer to the full [Jobflow documentation](https://materialsproject.github.io/jobflow/) and [FireWorks documentation](https://materialsproject.github.io/fireworks/).
+For additional details, refer to the full [Jobflow documentation](https://materialsproject.github.io/jobflow/).

 ## MongoDB Setup

-Jobflow and FireWorks both require the use of a MongoDB database to store calculation results.
-If you haven't done so already, first create a Mongo database as described in the ["Optional: MongoDB Configuration"](covalent.md) section.
+Jobflow and FireWorks both require the use of a database to store calculation results.
+If you haven't done so already, first create a Mongo database as described in the ["Optional: MongoDB Setup"](covalent.md) section.

 ## Jobflow DB Setup

 If you plan to use Jobflow to write your workflows, you will need to make a `jobflow.yaml` file.
 This file will generally be formatted like the example below.
-Fill in the above fields with the appropriate values for your MongoDB cluster.
+Fill in the fields with the appropriate values for your MongoDB cluster.

 ```yaml
 JOB_STORE: